Project-Zomboid-Community-Modding/supportBot/AntiCheats.md

 Type 7: Safehouse Authorization Check
 In the `ZombieHitPlayerPacket` packet, kicks the player if none of the following conditions apply:
-- The safehouse has no owner (set to null or empty string).
-- The player is the owner of the safehouse.
+a.
+The safehouse has no owner (set to null or empty string). b The player is the owner of the safehouse.
-- The player is a moderator.
+c.
+The player is a moderator.

 Type 8: Packet Authorization Check
 Checks if a player is "authorized" to send a certain packet based on the action that they represent, unless the player is in debug mode or privileged.